 Petrified Forest National Park

 Expansion lands at Petrified Forest National Park.
+Photo by NPS.

 Photo courtesy Scott T. Williams, National Park Service

 Did You Know?

 - The park is nearly 350 square miles (more than 221,000 acres).